adinabo/Astro-The-Tarot-Whisperer/README.md

 **Card Selection Test:**

 The objective of this test is to ensure that the game responds correctly when the cards are selected.
-- Expected result
+- Expected result:
-I was expecting to see only two cards revealed at the same time, with no errors.
+To see only two cards revealed at the same time, with no errors, and it works as expected.
-- Steps
+- Steps:
 Clicked on three or more cards consecutively to check if each card reveals correctly.
 Verified that after the second card is selected, unmatched cards are hidden again.
 Ensured that matched cards remain visible.

 **Game Reset Test:**

-- Objective
+- Objective:
 To ensure the game resets correctly when the "Start Game" button is pressed.
-- Expected result
+- Expected result:
-I was expecting to see the game board and error counter reset correctly upon pressing the "Start Game" button.
+To see the game board and error counter reset correctly upon pressing the "Start Game" button, and it works as expected.
-- Steps
+- Steps:
 Started the game and revealed several cards.
 Pressed the "Start Game" button.
 Verified that the game board is reset and all cards are hidden.